15% minoxidil || All you need to know

 So, if you are in USA, one way to get 15% minoxidil is to have your local

 pharmacy to compound it for you.
-If your pharmacist have any technical
+If your pharmacist has any technical

 difficulty in compounding the solution, please let me know and I may help.